adambabik/angular-hammer-recognizers/README.md

 # angular-hammer

-[Hammer.js](http://eightmedia.github.io/hammer.js/) adapter for [AngularJS](http://angularjs.org/).
+angular-hammer is a [Hammer.js](http://eightmedia.github.io/hammer.js/) adapter for [AngularJS](http://angularjs.org/).
 It gives a possibility to use directives which handle Hammer.js gestures.

+The directives are build in this way: `hammer-{hammer_gesture}`, for instance `hammer-tap`.

 ## Usage